 Instructions

-- Combine the chopped cucumber, tomato, parsley and mint with the cooked bulgar.
-Drizzle over the olive oil, lemon juice, pomegranate molasses and a few grinds of salt and pepper.
+- Place the soaked bulgar, drained of any excess water, in a bowl, along with the cucumber, tomato, parsley, mint and pomegranate arils.
+Drizzle over the olive oil, lemon juice and a few grinds of salt and pepper.
+You can optionally add a little pomegranate molasses (or swap out 1 tablespoon lemon for 1 tablespoon pomegranate molasses).
 Mix all together well, but without breaking things up.
-Test the seasoning and add a little more lemon/pomegranate etc to taste.
+Test the seasoning and adjust to taste, if needed.

 Nutrition